 Being charged with any crime can make life difficult, but an assault charge can really complicate your life for years.
 Even minor assault charges can lead to jail time and monetary penalties.
 The best way to beat an assault charge is to secure a knowledgeable and experienced attorney to be by your side from the beginning.

-At the SMT Legal, we understand the seriousness of these charges and how they can affect you.
+At SMT Legal, we understand the seriousness of these charges and how they can affect you.
 We will investigate the charges against you so we can work towards getting them reduced or dismissed altogether.
-When you need a assault charges lawyer, call us today.
+When you need an assault charges lawyer, call us today.